maprihoda/primal_auth/README.md

 ## Tell me more

+The authentication needs covered are:
+* signing up
+* confirming sign-up by email
+* logging in/out
+* remembering logged in user
+* resetting password

-The application is inspired by Ryan Bates' execellent [railscasts on authentication](http://asciicasts.com/tags/authentication) and the [nifty_authentication generator](https://github.com/ryanb/nifty-generators/blob/master/rails_generators/nifty_authentication/USAGE).
+The application is inspired by Ryan Bates' excellent [railscasts on authentication](http://asciicasts.com/tags/authentication) and the [nifty_authentication generator](https://github.com/ryanb/nifty-generators/blob/master/rails_generators/nifty_authentication/USAGE).
 I made several modifications to the original code base, added other features (Confirmable), wired everything together into a fully functional Ruby on Rails application, and thoroughly tested everything (mainly unit and integration tests with RSpec and Capybara).

-The app also takes inspiration from [Devise](https://github.com/plataformatec/devise).
+It also takes inspiration from [Devise](https://github.com/plataformatec/devise).

 ## Installation